Parasite* Snippet

 When I was a child, I used to dream of a man.

 Not just any man.
-No, he was terrifying, draped in black shadows like someone might wear clothes, the wisps ebbing and flowing across his body like they had a life of their own.
-And yet, even though I could never make out the features of his face, he seemed familiar.
-Well, except for his bright red eyes, which glowed like little flames.
+This one was familiar and terrifying, draped in black shadows like someone might wear clothes, the wisps ebbing and flowing from his body with a life of their own.
+And yet, even though I could never make out the features of his face, I’d never forget his bright red eyes, which glowed like little flames.

 Similar red eyes shined all around me from my dark prison, catching what little light existed as it filtered from cracks, snuck behind newspaper peeling from glass.
-The day must be ending—that was the only time that the others around me awoke, if you could even call them “awake.”
+The day must be ending—that was the only time the others awoke, if you could call them “awake.”
 Conscious would probably be closer.
-In this place of nightmares, each day spun in colors, sounds, sensations like a dizzying, confusing whirlpool, edges unraveling, the next fuzzier than the last.
+In this place of nightmares, each day spun in colors, sounds, sensations like a dizzying cacophony of noise, edges unraveling, the next fuzzier than the last.

 I pushed myself from the wall and stumbled on weak legs, my knees slamming into the concrete floors.
 I sucked in my breath, stars blotting my vision.